-The Renewable Energy Institute (REI) is a Non-Profit company that is "Changing The Way The World Makes and Uses Energy by Providing Research & Development, Funding and Resources That Create Pollution Free Power, Carbon Free Energy & Renewable Energy Technologies."
+The Renewable Energy Institute (REI) is a Non-Profit company that was first envisioned in 2005, initial Board of Directors selected in 2006 and incorporated in 2007.
+The REI is "Changing The Way The World Makes and Uses Energy by Providing Research & Development, Funding and Resources That Create Pollution Free Power, Carbon Free Energy & Renewable Energy Technologies."

 The REI, in addition to providing support and advocacy for all renewable energy technologies, provides funds for important research that leading professors, grad students and universities are conducting that will make America energy independent and end our dependence on foreign fossil fuels via renewable energy technologies.

 The Renewable Energy Institute and its Scientific Advisory Board is available to perform Renewable Energy Feasibility studies and Front-end engineering design services - including solar co/trigeneration plants, geothermal power plants, concentrating solar power plants, and biodiesel/biomethane/synthesis gas fueled cogeneration or trigeneration power plants.
 The Renewable Energy Institute authorized the Renewable Energy Institute to the first State Chapter for the State of Florida in 2009.
 The REI is planning to open several new locations.